Workshops for Adults & Teens

 The Inheritances program is an invitation for us to be part of the process.
 Learn more: https://www.nytimes.com/2023/03/03/arts/music/adam-tendler-inheritances.html

 This workshop is made possible in part by support from Vermont Humanities.
-Scholarships available, please inquire here.
+Free tickets to the concert same day are available for youth and caregivers.